TikTok Says “Ugly” Is In — But Who Actually Gets To Be Ugly?

 Advertisement

 Many Black women online feel far removed from Fox’s TikTok trend because they are pressured to conform to a higher beauty standard.
-There was a TikTok video that went viral a few weeks ago about the standardized UK Black girl look, where Black women were talking about how they don’t want to have to feel like they should look polished all the time (with wigs laid perfectly, or have their nails done) to look "perfect’’ to the outside world.
+There was a TikTok video that went viral a few weeks ago about the standardised Black girl look in the UK, where Black women were talking about how they don’t want to have to feel like they should look polished all the time (with wigs laid perfectly, or have their nails done) to look "perfect’’ to the outside world.

 “